Once a pet intended to warm the laps of nobles, the Cavalier King Charles Spaniel remains an elegant and regal member of the toy group.

 Where to adopt

-If you are interested in adopting a Cavalier King Charles Spaniel, it’s essential to find a reputable rescue group that specializes in rescuing Cavaliers.
+If you are interested in adopting a Cavalier King Charles Spaniel, it’s essential to find reputable rescue organizations that specialize in rescuing Cavaliers.

 Alana Redmond is a content writer who specializes in law and consumer safety.
 She also works with Meinhart, Smith & Manning, PLLC, a Kentucky-based law firm specializing in dog bite injuries.